FluidTYPO3/flux/README.md

 ```

 Flux is then capable of extracting these embedded structures to read form fields, labels, content grids, backend preview
-output, and more - in short, your template files embed the instructions on both how to integrate and how to render the
+output, and more - in short, your template files embed the instructions on how to both integrate and render templates.
-template.

 Alternative APIs